AshMcloud/Breathe-Project-One/README.md

 I have used photography found on: [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/)

+I used a comic strip by [K C Green](https://gunshowcomic.com/648) I emailed him to ask permission to use it.

 I optimized these photographs using [Tinypng](https://tinypng.com/)

 And then hosted the images through [Dropbox](https://www.dropbox.com/)